stephanemouton/VFD-WCN/README.md

 ## Example :
-The following example displays a basic text on a BA66 USB VFD.
+The following example displays a basic text on a BA66 USB VFD, assuming only a single display is connected.

-    import vfdpos
+    from vfdpos import *

+    factory=WincorNixdorfDisplayFactory()
-    wnpos = vfdpos.vfd_pos(0x0201)
+    wnpos = factory.get_vfd_pos(BA66)
     wnpos.write_msg("Hello World !\r\nThat works :)")
     raw_input("PRESS ENTER TO EXIT")